Nortey/TankDB/README.md

 1. Add a link to the libsqlite3.dylib library
 ![Image](Docs/images/add-sqlite-lib.png)

-2. Copy the EasyStore static library and header files into your project (All files located in Installation/EasyStore)
+2. Copy the EasyStore static library and header files into your project<br/> (All files located in Installation/EasyStore) <br/>
 ![Image](Docs/images/copy-easy-store.png)

 ##Creating a table